-In accordance with the Code of Corporate Governance, the Company will appoint an independent consultant, to carry out the annual appraisal of the performance of the Board during the term of the new Board.
+In accordance with the Code of Corporate Governance, the Company will appoint an independent consultant to carry out the annual appraisal of the performance of the Board during the term of the Board in 2024 to evaluate the performance of the year 2023.

-The primary objective of the appraisal is to consider the composition, structure, dynamics, relationships and performance of the Board and its Committees in accordance with the appraisal criteria approved by the shareholders.
+The primary objective of the appraisal is to consider the composition, structure, dynamics, relationships, and performance of the Board and its Committees in accordance with the appraisal criteria approved by the shareholders.

-The appraisal process to be conducted directly between the consultant and the directors via a comprehensive questionnaire and further, interviews to be held with some of the directors to explore and enhance the questionnaires' feedback.
+The appraisal process is to be conducted directly between the consultant and the directors via a comprehensive questionnaire and further, interviews are to be held with some of the directors to explore and enhance the questionnaires' feedback.
 Subsequently, the consultant will present its report on the performance appraisal and recommendations to the Chairperson of the Board.